VandeeFeng/org-blog/README.md

 Stay foolish , Stay simple.

-The shiba gif is from https://github.com/tonybaloney/vscode-pets
+The Shiba GIF is sourced from https://github.com/tonybaloney/vscode-pets

+The homepage design is inspired by https://github.com/SimonAKing/HomePage